100 Reasons for Cloudy Swimming Pool Water!

 plaster cures)

-And, 6 Common Errors about Cloudy Swimming Pool Water!
+. . . and 6 Common Errors about Cloudy Swimming Pool Water!

 - Rain doesn't make pools cloudy!